 Savita was chief of staff of Newark Public Schools, supporting the superintendent on the transition from state to local control, the annual budgeting process, management of the school board and other stakeholders, and strategic planning.
 She worked at the New York City Department of Education in the Bloomberg administration, creating city-wide plans for opening new charter and district schools, closing under-performing schools, and implementing strategic enrollment-based policy changes.
 Previously, Savita also worked at Deloitte Consulting and Deutsche Bank.
 Savita has an B.S. in electrical engineering and computer science from the University of California, Berkeley and an MBA from Columbia Business School.
-In 2018, she completed the Broad Residency in 2018, graduating with an M.A. in education leadership.
+In 2018, she completed the Broad Residency, graduating with an M.A. in education leadership.

 Chris Cerf was superintendent of the Newark, New Jersey public schools, where he drove dramatic increases in reading and math performance.
 Graduation rates rose 20 percentage points and the city was recognized as having the most “beat the odds” schools in the country.
 Newark also developed one of the largest and most successful charter school sectors; Newark charter schools now serve 31 percent of the city’s students and 50 percent of its African American students.
 Previously, Chris was New Jersey’s commissioner of education and deputy chancellor of the New York City Department of Education.

 Aquan has served as a high school principal in Michigan for eight years, and heads leadership development for PrepNet, a network of high schools in the state.
 Recently, Aquan established Balance Power, a nonprofit leadership development organization focused on transforming educational communities.
 She began her fifteen-year career in education as a high school science teacher.
 Aquan earned her B.A. and M.Ed. in education from Wayne State University.